 Complete the date fields.
-Once the sickness period has been entered Xero will display the number of waiting days and qualifying days applied to this leave.
+Once you enter the sickness period, Xero displays the number of waiting days and qualifying days applied to this leave.

-- (Optional) Select the Subject to pension calculation checkbox to include these payments in the calculation of employee and employer pension contributions.
+- (Optional) Select the Subject to pension calculation checkbox to calculate these payments in employee and employer pension contributions.

-- If your employee has not provided sufficient notice or documentation, change Did [employee name] provide sufficient documentation to No. Note, your employee will not be entitled to SSP.
+- If your employee hasn't provided sufficient notice or documentation, change Did [employee name] provide sufficient documentation to No. Note, your employee won't be entitled to SSP.

 - (Optional) Select the Pregnancy related illness checkbox.

 - Click Add.
-Xero checks your employee’s entitlement and shows you if they are Entitled or Not Entitled to earn SSP for this period of leave.
+Xero checks your employee’s entitlement and shows you if they're entitled to earn SSP for this period of leave.